Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Choosing a wood roof means committing to a material that requires a specific skill set to install correctly.
 It’s not a job for a general contractor or a weekend DIY project.
 As experts note, “Both wood shakes and shingles need to be installed carefully by professional roofers.”
 An improper installation can lead to leaks, rot, and a drastically shortened lifespan for your beautiful new roof.
 An experienced roofer understands the nuances of working with cedar, from proper ventilation to the right fastening techniques, ensuring your roof can handle Pacific Northwest moisture.
 They can also guide you on the necessary maintenance to keep it looking great for decades.

-What to Expect from Your Estimate
+What to Expect During Your Estimate

 Once you’re ready to move forward, the next step is understanding the budget.
 The best way to do this is to talk to a professional roofing contractor, who can provide exact prices and estimates for your project.
 A thorough estimate should be more than just a number on a piece of paper.
 It should be a detailed document breaking down the costs for materials, labor, removal of your old roof, and any necessary permits.
 This transparency helps you see exactly where your money is going and prevents surprise costs down the line.
 You can get a preliminary idea of costs by using a roofing cost calculator, but a professional on-site inspection is the only way to get a firm, accurate quote.